leebyron/ecmascript-more-export-from/README.md

 * Forwarding the *default* export of the referenced module as a named export of this module: `export v from "mod"`
-* Exporting the whole Module object as a named export: `export * as ns from "mod"`
+* Exporting the ModuleNameSpace object as a named export: `export * as ns from "mod"`

 ### Current ES6 Modules: